-We don't administer medicines in school unless it is an ongoing medical condition.
+We cannot administer medicines in school.
 If your child needs a medicine during the day, you are welcome to come and give it yourself.
 If you are unable to come into school, please ask a friend to do it for you and send in a letter giving them permission.

-If your child has a medical condition you must complete a Health Care Plan for the school and provide any medication that might be needed i.e. epi-pens, inhalers, antihistamine, insulin.
+If your child has a medical condition you must complete a Health Care Plan for the school and provide any medication that might be needed i.e. epi pens, inhalers, antihistamine.